Optimal Virtual Model Control for Robotics: Design and Tuning of Passivity-Based Controllers: The design of virtual mechanisms

 respectively. $\sigma_1>0$ and $\sigma_2>0$ capture the maximal magnitude of the saturation.
 In the linear regime of the hyperbolic tangent, $k>0$ and $c>0$ are stiffness and damping coefficients.
 The control action is still passive.
 The spring has energy $\sigma_1^2k^{-1} \ln(\cosh(k|\z|/\sigma_1))$, which is lower bounded.
 The damper dissipates energy with rate $\sigma_2 \tanh(c |\dot{\z}|/ \sigma_2) |\dot{\z}| $, which is always positive.
 In contrast to the linear case, the saturation values $\sigma_1$ and $\sigma_2$ limit the static force that the end effector exerts on a generic static obstacle.
 They also limit actuation efforts.

-The more advanced exemplary virtual mechanism of Figure \ref{fig:mass_cart} allows for refined control over smoothness and peak velocity of the reaching motion.
+The more advanced exemplary virtual mechanism of Fig. \ref{fig:mass_cart} allows for refined control over smoothness and peak velocity of the reaching motion.
 Linear spring and dampers are now attached between the end effector and virtual moving cart.
 The cart is pulled by a constant force, experiences some drag due to friction, and has mass, which leads to a dynamic controller.

 This design has several useful features.
 It separates the tasks of constraining the robot and driving motion along the line: the spring-damper components between the damper and the cart regulate the constraint, while forces/components applied to the cart regulate the reaching motion.
-By driving the cart with a constant force rather than as a function of time, we achieve a safer form of path following.
+By driving the cart with a constant force pointed in the direction of the final desired position, rather than as by a reference \emph{position} that moves as a function of time, we achieve a safer form of path following.
 Consider an obstruction such as a person in the path of the robot: the end-effector and person collide and the cart continues to move forwards only until equilibrium is reached between the driving force and the constraint-spring.
 Thus, even for a stiff spring ensuring a strong constraint to the path, we can achieve compliant behaviour along the direction of motion.

-The velocity can be regulated by tuning the friction applied to the cart: neglecting the robot's friction, the steady state velocity can be determined by balancing the cart's friction with the applied driving force.
-Similarly, fast acceleration can be regulated by increasing the inertance of the cart.
-The cart also has the effect of filtering the driving force: a step change in driving force results in smooth driving torques.
-For a numerical example of these effects, see Figure \ref{fig:mass_cart}.
+In addition the velocity of the robot end-effector can be regulated by tuning the friction applied to the cart: neglecting the robot's friction, the steady state velocity can be determined by balancing the cart's friction with the applied driving force.
+Finally, robot fast accelerations can be moderated by increasing the inertance of the cart.
+The cart also has the effect of filtering the driving force: a step change in driving force due to a sudden change of reference (or noise) results in smooth driving torques.
+For a numerical example of these effects, see Fig. \ref{fig:mass_cart}.